nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. AddressBook shows a list of students
-3. User requests to edit a specific student to the list
+3. User requests to categorise the tutorial class of a specific student to the list
 4. AddressBook checks if the tutorial class is valid.
 5. AddressBook edits the student's tutorial class
-6. AddressBook returns the student

     Use case ends.